ppy/osu-wiki/news/2025/2025-06-01-mgts-2025-registrations.md

 - [Beatmap template 1: ILLUSORYPROGRAM97 + axis\:\:BREAK](https://assets.ppy.sh/media/news/MGTS%202025%20Template%201.osz)
 - [Beatmap template 2: ILLUSORYPROGRAM97 + Hatching](https://assets.ppy.sh/media/news/MGTS%202025%20Template%202.osz)

-Make sure to update the beatmap creator's name to **your team's captain's name** in order to have a valid submission.
+Make sure to update the beatmap creator's name to **your team captain's name** in order to have a valid submission.

-After you're done mapping, have **your team's captain** head over to the [submission page](https://osu.ppy.sh/community/contests/248) to submit your entry.
+After you're done mapping, have **your team captain** head over to the [submission page](https://osu.ppy.sh/community/contests/248) to submit your entry.
 However, don't be too slow about it because you have **29 days** before the submission deadline!

 If you're having any issues with the registration process, please don't hesitate to [send Hivie a message](https://osu.ppy.sh/community/chat?sendto=14102976)!